afenix/safe-space-share/README.md

 # SafeSpaceShare

 SafeSpaceShare is a mobile-first React application designed to collect and visualize personal experiences related to emotional well-being and safety.
 It utilizes the ArcGIS JavaScript API for interactive mapping and leverages ArcGIS Online (AGOL) to store user-generated data securely on a feature service.
-The application is built on the React framework to facilitate learning and ensure scalability for future growth and enhancements.

 ## Features